 Aggressive Bellingham Medical Malpractice Attorneys Ready To Fight For You

 Bellingham and Whatcom County are home to some of the region’s finest medical institutions, such as Peacehealth, St. Joseph’s Medical Center, and Mary Bridge Children’s Hospital, among others.
-No place is immune to the dangers of medical malpractice, however.
+No place is immune to the dangers of medical malpractice errors, however.
 In fact, the American Medical Association itself lists medical malpractice as the nation’s third leading cause of death.

 A medical malpractice claim arises when you are injured because your doctor or other health care provider harmed you in some way by failing to meet the professional standard of care in your diagnosis and treatment.
 Typically, to qualify as a medical malpractice claim under the law, the claim must meet each of the following characteristics: